Frotty/steamworks4j/index.md

 #### Java version

-The Java code compiles with Java language level 7.
+The Java code compiles with Java language level 8.

 #### Mac OS

-MacOS 64-bit is supported on OS X 10.9 and later.
-Support for 32-bit via universal binaries has been dropped in *steamworks4j* v1.8.0.
+MacOS 64-bit on OS X 10.9 and later.
+Starting with *steamworks4j* v1.10.0, binaries support both x86_64 and arm64 architectures.

+Support for 32-bit has been dropped since *steamworks4j* v1.8.0.

 #### Linux

+Linux 64-bit only.

-Linux 64-bit is supported.
-Support for 32-bit versions has been dropped in *steamworks4j* v1.7.0.
+Support for 32-bit has been dropped since *steamworks4j* v1.7.0.

 #### Windows

-Both 32-bit and 64-bit versions are supported.
+Both 32 and 64-bit.

 ### Copyright notice